raguay/TeaCode-Expand/README.md

 # TeaCode Expand

 An elisp package for expanding text in [TeaCode](https://www.apptorium.com/teacode) for macOS.
-Still a work in progress, but it is working on my system.
+It has been working great for me.
+But, if you find and issue, please submit a [issue](https://github.com/raguay/TeaCode-Expand/issues).

 TeaCode is a text expander designed for programmers.
 It expands the text based on the programming language of the file used.
 It is very flexible and can be scripted as well.